 Who wants to be a millionaire?

-Pat Hilban, who is a billion-dollar real estate agent, spent over four years self-reflecting, researching, and writing his New York Times Best-Selling book “6 Steps to 7 Figures.”
-The book outlines a 6-step process he, his mentors, and other successful entrepreneurs have followed to go from little to no money to over seven figures in annual income.
-In our recent conversation, Pat provided a blueprint you can follow to achieve the same.
+Pat Hilban, who is a billion-dollar real estate agent, spent over four years self-reflecting, researching, and writing his New York Times Best-Selling book, 6 Steps to 7 Figures.
+The book outlines a 6-step, money-making strategy he, his mentors, and other successful entrepreneurs have followed to go from little to no money to over seven figures in annual income.
+In our recent conversation, Pat provided a blueprint you can follow to learn how to make millions and achieve the same.

 Step #1 – Goals and Affirm